bobthechemist/sdl-sandbox/README.md

+# The Automated Laboratory Instrument Framework (ALIF)

+This project is a comprehensive software framework for creating a **Self-Driving Laboratory**, an automated system where a host computer controls multiple scientific instruments, each powered by a CircuitPython-compatible microcontroller.

+At its core, the framework uses a **host-device architecture**.
+The host computer runs a central application that sends commands and manages experimental workflows, while each instrument's microcontroller executes firmware to control its specific hardware (motors, pumps, sensors).

+Key architectural features include:

+*   **State-Machine-Driven Firmware:** Each instrument's firmware is built as a finite state machine, ensuring predictable and robust behavior by preventing conflicting operations.
+*   **JSON-Based Messaging:** All communication between the host and devices occurs over a serial connection using a standardized, human-readable JSON protocol.
+*   **Centralized Device Management:** On the host side, a `DeviceManager` handles the discovery, connection, and communication for all instruments, providing a unified interface for control scripts and user interfaces.
+*   **Model-View-Controller (MVC) Pattern:** The host application is designed with a clear separation of concerns, allowing for flexible user interfaces (like the provided Tkinter GUI) and enabling autonomous control via scripts or AI agents.

+The project is designed for extensibility, with clear documentation and design guidelines (`socratic_design_guidelines.md`) to facilitate the rapid integration of new instruments.
+It also includes tools for deploying firmware and testing, including the ability to interact with "fake" devices for development without physical hardware.
+Recent development logs indicate ongoing work to refine the host application, improve documentation, and refactor existing instrument scripts to align with the latest architectural patterns.

 # Project: Self-Driving Laboratory Framework

 This project provides a robust software framework for creating a **Self-Driving Laboratory**—a suite of microcontroller-driven scientific instruments controlled by a host computer.
 The architecture is designed for scalability, reliability, and ease of development, allowing new instruments to be integrated quickly and efficiently.